Save 20% Overall Development Cost this BLACK FRIDAY | Don't Just Compete — Lead with DITS *T&C Apply Explore Our Works

 Key Responsibilities of QA Engineers

-• Team Players: QA engineers don’t work alone—they’re constantly in touch with developers to make sure everything is aligned and that new changes don’t break things.
+• Team Players: QA engineers communicate with developers to make sure everything is aligned and that new changes do not ruin anything.

-• User-Centered: They think like users, testing to make sure the app is easy to navigate, intuitive, and ready to impress, no matter what device it’s used on.
+• User-Centered: They think like users, testing to make sure the app is easy to navigate, intuitive, and really convenient for them.

 7. DevOps Engineer